Effective October 1, 2023

 - Employees hired by July 1 will receive the full 3 days for the current fiscal year.

-Employees also are eligible for other flexibility opportunities, such as a compressed work week (i.e. four 10-hour days per week), seasonal schedules, etc. Such individuals are not eligible for the three flex (comp) days.
+Employees working a compressed work week (i.e., four 10-hour days per week) are not eligible for the three flex (comp) days.

 Secure Remote Work